 Camera and trigger settings:

-Making your pictures extraordinary:
+Making your lightning photos extraordinary:

 Related Article: 10 Things You Can Do with a Camera Trigger